 - an adverse reaction to a medicine

-- lichen planus (a non-contagious skin disease that often occurs on the wrist and is characterized by reddish-purple, shiny bumps)
+- lichen planus, which is a noncontagious skin disease that often occurs on the wrist and is characterized by reddish-purple, shiny bumps

-- psoriasis (a skin condition characterized by red, tough skin and flaky, scale-like patches)
+- psoriasis, which is a skin condition characterized by red, tough skin and flaky, scale-like patches

-- shingles (a painful rash and blisters caused by a virus – herpes zoster)
+- shingles or chickenpox, which is a viral infection characterized by a painful rash and blisters caused by the varicella zoster virus

-- leprosy (a disease characterized by skin sores, muscle weakness, and nerve damage)
+- leprosy, which is a disease characterized by skin sores, muscle weakness, and nerve damage

-- acrodermatitis (a childhood skin condition that has been associated with viruses such as hepatitis B)
+- acrodermatitis, which is a childhood skin condition that has been associated with conditions such as hepatitis B

 - bug bites

 If you’ve recently started a new medication and think you have developed papules as a result, talk to your doctor about your concern.

 Don’t stop taking any medications without letting your doctor know first.
 You might also want to see your doctor if you have papules as the result of a bug bite.